Sir John Ritchie Findlay, 1st Baronet

-Sir John Ritchie Findlay, 1st Baronet, KBE, DL, FRSE (13 January 1866 – 13 April 1930), a Scotsman, was the owner of the business that published The Scotsman, a philanthropist, and later in life Lord Lieutenant of Banffshire.
+Sir John Ritchie Findlay, 1st Baronet, KBE, DL, FRSE (13 January 1866 – 13 April 1930) was a Scottish businessmen and philanthropist who owned the newspaper The Scotsman.
+He later in life served as Lord Lieutenant of Banffshire.

 Family and education

 John Ritchie Findlay was born in Edinburgh, the eldest son of J. Ritchie Findlay, of Aberlour, and Susan (née Leslie).
 His father was a great-nephew of the founder of The Scotsman, so on his father's death in 1898, he became the principal partner in Messrs.
 John Ritchie and Co., the proprietors and publishers of The Scotsman and its associated newspapers.